Troy

 Whether you have actually given thought to this or not, you have a guidance system.
 And it may come as a surprise to find how unconsciousness you can be of it, and how it works with and for you.

-I would like to suggest that you take a moment to identify what makes you who you are by getting to know your silent guidance system.
+What if you took some time to identify what makes you who you are by getting to know your system of guidance?
 What are your morals and standards for yourself, and for others?
 It may take a while because who can name every thing, and you have not thought In this way before, not like this?
 But it can be very enlightening.
-And the irritation that you felt with the person of many opinions, well, you will probably come to realize has something to do with your internal guidance system.
+And the irritation that you felt with the person of many opinions, well, you will probably come to realize has something to do with your internal system of standards.

 “Thoughts create things!” (this is a quote from in the movie, The Secret)